sysprog21/shecc/README.md

-# shecc - self-hosting and educational C compiler
+# shecc : self-hosting and educational C compiler

 ## Introduction

-`shecc` is built from scratch, targeted at 32-bit ARM architecture.
+`shecc` is built from scratch, targeted at 32-bit Arm architecture.
 It is a considerably stripped down version of C and it is meant as pedagogical tool for learning about compilers.